 My other hope in this transition is to get back into mentoring more.
 Working in Mountain View and attempting to mentor in SF was super draining on me, but now that I’ll be working in SF, I want to pour more of my free time back into mentoring and helping others join this awesome ride that is the tech industry.
-So I’ll be spending some time to think about how to approach that aspect.
+So I’ll be spending some time thinking about how to approach that aspect.

 As my abilities grow at Udacity, so to do my responsibilities.
 I give code reviews, I help mentor some of our junior engineers, and I lead my small internal team as a sometimes engineer/sometimes PM.
 But probably the scariest monster I have had to face was the idea of interviewing others.
 Even with all of the awesome things I know in my brain I’m doing here, my jerkbrain asks me how am I supposed to interview other people when I’m not even sure I could get through this on the interviewee side of the table?